oscarmartingonzalez/rxjs-samples/src/samples/sample1/README.md

 ## Lettable operators

 I use to filter dates some custom lettable operators defined as high-order functions.
 These operators are pure functions and are located in [lib/OMGRxJsOperators/Date.js](https://github.com/elmao79/rxjs-samples/blob/master/src/lib/OMGRxJsOperators/Date.js).
-See the benefits of lettable operators reading [this article](https://blog.angularindepth.com/rxjs-understanding-lettable-operators-fe74dda186d3).
+See the benefits of lettable operators reading [this](https://github.com/ReactiveX/rxjs/blob/master/doc/pipeable-operators.md).

 ```js
 const Operators = require('rxjs/operators');